Skip to main content

 The ADA resolves this tension by establishing clear, quantifiable limits on the incentives that can be used to encourage participation in such programs.
 This ensures that an employee’s choice to participate remains a genuine choice, not an economic necessity.

 The 30 percent incentive cap is the most visible aspect of the ADA’s regulation in this area, but the requirements for a compliant wellness program extend further.
-For a to be considered “reasonably designed to promote health or prevent disease,” it must be more than a simple data collection exercise.
+For a program that includes nicotine testing to be considered “reasonably designed to promote health or prevent disease,” it must be more than a simple data collection exercise.

 The program should offer support and resources to employees who use tobacco, such as counseling, cessation programs, or other forms of assistance.
 A program that merely penalizes employees who test positive for nicotine, without offering a pathway tocessation, would likely not meet this standard.
 The program must have a clear health-promoting purpose.